 Potential for Worse in an Increasingly Important Region

 Democratic norms may erode further in 2020.
-Already, Togolese President Faure Gnassingbé claimed victory in an election undermined by the rejection of domestic and international election observers and the blocking of some social media and messaging apps on election day, presumably at the government’s behest.
+Already, Togolese President Faure Gnassingbé claimed victory in an election undermined by interference with election monitoring efforts, authorities’ refusal to allow domestic election observers, and the blocking of some social media and messaging apps on election day, presumably at the government’s behest.
 Guinean President Alpha Condé, whose mandate ends in October, is seeking to modify the constitution to allow him to run for a third term despite substantial grassroots resistance.
 Gambia, where ECOWAS intervened in 2017 to enforce voters’ ouster of a longtime dictator, risks losing some of its hard-won progress as President Adama Barrow drops his previous commitment to serve only three years as a transitional leader.
 In an encouraging development in Côte d’Ivoire, President Ouattara, after months of flirting with a third-term bid, recently announced that he will not contest elections later this year.

 The fundamental rights of West Africa’s nearly 400 million people are in jeopardy at a time when the geopolitical significance of the region is growing.
 Europe, recognizing West Africa as a major source of migration, has sought to bolster job creation in migrants’ home countries.
 Current U.S. policy is focused on great power competition with China and Russia, and emphasizes economic partnerships through the Prosper Africa initiative.
 Post-Brexit Britain is rushing to solidify trade relations with Africa, including through a recent gathering of African heads of state in London.